 Fresh vs Frozen: What Really Works?

 For best results, use fresh bait whenever possible but keep quality frozen options as backup.
 Mix frozen chunks with fresh-caught bait to extend your supply while maintaining effectiveness.
+The scent of fresh bait in the water often triggers strikes even when most of your offering came from the freezer.

 Red Snapper Fishing Bait: Specific Strategies